How to Become a Dental Assistant

 Do dental assistants make good money?

-The median salary is $44,820, with experienced assistants earning $53,000-$67,000.
+See the salary data above for current BLS figures.
 While not the highest-paying healthcare career, dental assisting offers solid pay for the training investment and good work-life balance.

 Is dental assisting a good career?

-Dental assisting offers fast training, good job growth (8%), and comfortable working conditions.
+Dental assisting offers fast training, strong job growth, and comfortable working conditions.
 It’s a good fit if you enjoy patient care, want healthcare experience, and prefer regular weekday hours.

 Is it hard to become a dental assistant?